 (c) Nothing is essential.

-2. What do the psychologists, educators and parents want to teach the children?
+(d) None of these - What do the psychologists, educators and parents want to teach the children?

 (a) To teach them about treachery.